MahdiBabaei78/EEG-Source-Reconstruction-NYC-Head-Model/README.md

 The functions in the "EEG-Source-Reconstruction-NYC-Head-Model" repository are copyrighted by their respective authors:

-- Mahdi Babaei, Sharif University of Technology, Tehran, Iran 			- mahdi78babaei@gmail.com
+- Mahdi Babaei, Sharif University of Technology, Tehran, Iran 			- mahdi78babaei@gmail.com (prefered)
+                                                                    - babaei.mahdi@ee.sharif.edu

 - Bjørn Erik Juel, University of Oslo, Oslo, Norway 				- b.e.juel@medisin.uio.no